animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 {x-data-store-docs}/developing/region_options/data_hosts_and_accessors.html[data
 accessors], which do not store data, but act as a proxy to service clients as <code>CacheServers</code>.
-Many different topologies and cluster arrangements are supported by {data-store-name}, but are beyond the scope of this document.</td>
+Many different topologies and cluster arrangements are supported by GemFire, but are beyond the scope of this document.</td>
 </tr>
 </tbody>